 The following instructions may therefore need to be amended according to the size and complexity of the study.
 The following points should be addressed when developing a database system:

-- (a) Ensure data integrity - Raising data queries - Traceability of data corrections - (b) Ensure the security of the database and study data - Develop back up and disaster recovery plans - (c) Maintain the database according to user requirements - Verify appropriate levels of access (unique username and password) - Be aware of appropriate software upgrades relating to the database and action and document these upgrades - (d) Provide training for relevant staff on the use of the database - (e) Ensure database systems are checked/ maintained on a regular basis - (f) Define database lock-down procedures to ensure access to the final dataset is permanently restricted for final analysis and report, prior to archiving - (g) Ensure archiving of data is maintained correctly - (h) Ensure that the database will be complete and accessible throughout the retention period by looking at digital preservation issues.
+- (a) Ensure data integrity - Raising data queries - Traceability of data corrections - (b) Ensure the security of the database and study data - Develop back up and disaster recovery plans - (c) Maintain the database according to user requirements - Verify appropriate levels of access (unique username and password) - Be aware of appropriate software upgrades relating to the database and action and document these upgrades - (d) Provide training for relevant staff on the use of the database - (e) Ensure database systems are checked/ maintained on a regular basis - (f) Define database lock-down procedures to ensure access to the final dataset is permanently restricted for final analysis and report, prior to archiving - (g) Ensure archiving of data is maintained correctly

+(h) Ensure that the database will be complete and accessible throughout the retention period by looking at digital preservation issues.

 Researchers are advised to use commercially produced and validated software wherever possible.
 Specialist software that has been produced 'inhouse' or as a one off application by a commercial company must be subjected to strict validation processes that must be agreed in advance by the Sponsor.
+The sponsor should base their approach to validation of such systems on a risk assessment that takes into consideration the intended use of the system and the potential of the system to affect human subject protection and reliability of trial results.
 Results of validation testing should be filed in the Trial master File (TMF).